tmenguy/ha-solcast-solar/README.md

 ## Known issues

 * Altering hard limit will alter recorded forecast history.
-This is currently by design, and may not change.
+This is currently by design and may not change.

 ## Changes